WernerRall147/PSARMDemo/README.md

 # PSARMDemo
-SHowcase how to use PowerShell to call a seperate ARM Template and deploy into Azure
+Showcase how to use PowerShell to call a seperate ARM Template and deploy into Azure